 The best ocean views in Los Angeles are found on the Strand, a 22-mile paved path that winds its way past the Santa Monica Pier and through the sands of Santa Monica State Beach.
 Technically, it’s for bicycles—the formal name is the Marvin Braude Bike Trail—but there’s a special lane for walkers, too.
 Tip: Save little legs by bringing along a tike bike.

 Torrey Pines State Natural Reserve in La Jolla, north of San Diego, boasts maritime chaparral, the rare Torrey pine, and a lagoon that is a popular resting spot for migrating seabirds.
-The Guy Fleming Trail, an easy mile-long loop, offers scenic ocean vistas and wildflowers galore.
+The Guy Fleming Trail, an easy .75-mile-long loop, offers scenic ocean vistas and wildflowers galore in the spring.

 The views of Mount Hood are spectacular from the flat and easy two-mile trail that rings Trillium Lake, about an hour east of Portland.
 Along the way, boardwalks meander through cedar woods with spruce, fir, and hemlock, while spur trails lead right up to the boggy shores of the lake itself.

 Portland’s Forest Park is one of the country’s largest urban parks, and the Lower Macleay Trail is a great introduction.
 An easy two-mile out-and-back stretch connects a handful of attractions, including a 242-foot fir tree and the mossy remains of a circa 1930s Works Progress Administration stone building.